-I mean…not that I have money coming out the wazoo or anything…I actually didn’t realize until after I dove into this project how expensive it was.
+It’s not that I have money coming out the wazoo or anything…I actually didn’t realize until after I dove into this project how expensive it would be.
 As I delve into this project, we’ll talk more about materials as I start to reupholster the chair.

 For now, watch the evolution of this wingback chair makeover below through all the footage I have been filming and posting on my YouTube channel!

 Part 1: How to Reupholster a Wingback Chair

 In this video, go inside with me to my upholstery class and see how to get started with taking a wingback chair apart.
 This was the scariest part because I had no idea how to get started!
 Once I started removing pieces, layer by layer, it wasn’t too difficult!
 Time-consuming, yes….

 Not at all!

 Part 2: How to Reupholster a Wingback Chair